nathanenglehart/nathanenglehart.github.io/projects/regression.md

 \
 <img src="/images/pred-pima-pairplot.png" alt="/images/pred-pima-pairplot.png"/> \
 \
-Which computes an error rate of ~0.24.
+Which computes an error rate of $\approx 0.24$.
 Quite good for this dataset!

 ### Notes